 When Pruning, you cut back branches and shoot on a tree or shrub to remove diseased or dead growth.
 This helps shape your plant and control its size.

 Pruning also encourages the growth of buds to produce flowers and fruit.
-You can use loppers, secateurs, tree pruning systems, long-reach pruners, and saws to prune your plants correctly.
+To prune your plants correctly, you can use loppers, secateurs, tree pruning systems, long-reach pruners, and saws.
 Some scissors are also designed for the garden and can be used to cut flowers or thinner plants.

 Here Are Our Top Picks For Pruning: